jamiewessels/Capstone-3-Proposal/README.md

 1. Block 12: Adam(lr=0.00001, beta_1 = 0.9, beta_2 = 0.999)
 1. Block 10+: Adam(lr=0.00001, beta_1 = 0.9, beta_2 = 0.999)

-I chose to monitor validation accuracy, as I cared most about my model correctly classifying the chords.
+I chose to monitor validation accuracy, as I cared most about my model being able to correctly classify the chords.
 The graph below outlines the validation accuracy with each training iteration.
 We see the biggest jump in accuracy during the 3rd iteration, after unfreezing block 13 (layers 116+).
 The model ended with a validation accuracy of 98.3%.

 <p align="center">
 <img src="images/model_progress.jpeg" width="600px" >
 </p>

 ### Model Performance
 The figure below shows a normalized confusion matrix for the 5 chord classes.
 Of the test images, the model was able to correctly label all true F and G chords.
-The model had the lowest recall for chord Dm (95%); the model  incorrectly labeled 5% of the true Dm chords as Am.    it incorrectly labeled the chord Am 5% of the time.
+The model had the lowest recall for chord Dm (at 95%); the model incorrectly labeled 5% of the true Dm chords as Am.

 <p align="center">